15 Beautiful Pueblos Blancos (White Villages of Andalucia)

 Most of these towns and villages are located in the cities of Malaga and Cadiz; however, there are many other white villages across Andalusia as the houses are typically painted with light colours such as white.

-On this blog, you’ll discover the most charming pueblos blancos in Andalucia, including my favourites and local tips.
+On this blog, you’ll discover the most charming pueblos blancos in Andalucia, including other travellers’ recommendations, my favourites, and local tips.

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.